TheBrainFamily/gql-generator/documentation/docs/quickstart.md

 ## Next steps

 We showed you a simplified use of the generator.
-You will probably want to have some of the fields computed by field resolvers.
+You will probably want to have some fields computed by field resolvers.
 You will probably also want to link different Types together.
 Read on in [Understanding Types](understanding-types.md) to understand how our generator helps you do those things.